Chapter 1# General Best Practices for eCommerce UX Audit

 On what grounds do they make their calls?

-When your website will meet user expectations, they will always choose to stay and explore more in your online store.
+When your website meets user expectations, they will always choose to stay and explore more in your online store.

 Keep up with the latest trend